ESGF/COG/source/manual/Node_Home_Project_Setup.rst

 web-based tutorials to help you get started.

-For live examples of customized ESGF home pages, see the ESGF Node @ NOAA/ESRL and ESGF Node @ NASA/JPL.
+For live examples of customized ESGF home pages, see the ESGF Node @ NOAA/ESRL and ESGF Node @ LLNL.